nxahjs/twinux/README.md

 # twinux
-Twitter launcher for Linux (Windows and MacOS is WIP)
+#### twinux is an Electron based Twitter client for Linux (Twi - nux... or is it tw - inux?)

+I started making twinux when I found out there weren't many Twitter clients for Linux available.